 Puerto Vallarta, Vallarta, PV or PVR for short, is a resort city situated on the Pacific Ocean’s Banderas Bay in the state of Jalisco.
-The city borders to southwest of Nayarit and is neighbor to Riviera Nayarit ( also known as Nuevo Vallarta), a luxury residential-resort community.
+The city borders to the southwest of Nayarit and is a neighbor to Riviera Nayarit (also known as Nuevo Vallarta), a luxury residential-resort community.
 Puerto Vallarta has beautiful sunsets and is waiting to give you the most relaxing experience you have ever had.

 Things to Do in Puerto Vallarta

-There is variety of tours available from jungles to the sea, providing a safe, fun and informative adventure to visitors.
-Snorkeling, kayaking and horseback riding through Mexico’s most unspoiled tropical locations are some of the most popular ways to spend an afternoon.
+There is a variety of tours available from jungles to the sea, providing a safe, fun and informative adventure for visitors.
+Snorkeling, kayaking, and horseback riding through Mexico’s most unspoiled tropical locations are some of the most favorite ways to spend an afternoon.
 Banderas Bay and the surrounding area offers divers a unique diving experience.
 Other things to do include:

 - Canopy Adventure Park – Enjoy a multi-activity, adrenaline-pumping, treetop eco-adventure with Mexico’s best double security zip line in a 530-acre park.

-- Offroad Adventure - Escape Vallarta’s beaten path during a back country adventure to explore the real Mexico.
-You will be escorted with 4×4 vehicles to the remote, traditional villages of the Vallarta area and the Sierra Madre Mountains.
+- Offroad Adventure – Escape Vallarta’s beaten path during a backcountry adventure to explore the real Mexico.
+You will be escorted by 4×4 vehicles to the remote, traditional villages of the Vallarta area and the Sierra Madre Mountains.

 - Sierra Madre South – Discover a charming region of the Banderas Bay’s southern region rich in natural beauty, history and culture.

-- Air Adventures - Go beyond and experience unique and remote adventures by taking a scenic flight from Puerto Vallarta.
+- Air Adventures – Go beyond and experience unique and foreign adventures by taking a scenic flight from Puerto Vallarta.